 Vented vs. Non-Vented Dryers

-Most vented dryers also cannot pass the new UL fire test, meaning the dryer cannot contain a fire for 7 hours, so many companies, like Bosch, now only market a non-vented dryer.
+That said, most vented dryers also cannot pass the UL fire test, meaning the dryer cannot contain a fire for 7 hours, so many companies, like Bosch, now only market a non-vented dryer.

 I like their indented "Honeycomb" drum because the fabrics never touch the bottom during the wash.
 Silks and fine washables can be placed in a Miele without damaging or stretching the fabrics.

-Bosch like Miele is another German company.
+Bosch, like Miele, is another German company.
 Bosch has always been one of our most popular sellers.
-They are built solid, offer better sound insulation and are reliable for parts and service.
-In addition, compared to other options, they are reasonably priced.
+They are built solid, offer better sound insulation, and are reliable for parts and service.
+Also, compared to other options, they are reasonably priced.

 Bosch Axxis Plus Series WAP24202UC - $1259.99